 Comments: No Comments

 Aside from getting back into routine, going back to school is great time for children to reconnect with their friends.
 It’s also another year ahead of learning and fun.
 For some children the transition back into school can be challenging.
-Rather than leave that transition to the night before, there is lots that you can do right now to help with getting your child ready.
+Rather than leave that transition to the night before, there is quite a bit that you can do right now to help with getting your child ready.

 5 Tips for getting ready for school